-“i WeNt tO lAw ScHoOL bEcAusE i SuCk aT mAth LOL”
+“How do you calculate your score on the California Bar Exam?
+How does grading work? i WeNt tO lAw ScHoOL bEcAusE i SuCk aT mAth LOL”

 While it isn’t politically incorrect for Americans to brag about deficiencies in their math skills, I won’t have that around here.